fredzf/car_model/README.md

-# Grab Computer Vision Challenge - Stanford Cars
+# Computer Vision Challenge - Stanford Cars

 This repository is to build a model to classify cars models using stanford-cars dataset.